nickgerace/nickgerace.dev/_posts/2019-09-14-apple-arcade-best-deal-in-gaming.md

 Thus, the illusion of being free can be easily broken, and mobile franchises are not taken as seriously as their console/PC peers as a result.

 The premise of Apple Arcade dismantles such transactions.
 This may be a stretch, but I do not think this model is coincidental in the Tim-Cook-privacy era.

-Side note: I believe that this will go down as one of Tim Cook's most important contributions as CEO.
+> I believe that this may go down as one of Tim Cook's most important contributions as CEO, if Apple Arcade's microtransaction stance spreads throughout the industry.

 Creating temporary email addresses with [sign-in with Apple ID](https://support.apple.com/en-us/HT204053), endorsing DuckDuckGo as a search engine, choosing to share data with Apple Arcade developers, and... just not being a company whose business model is selling user data, all focus on a notorious privacy gap in the tech industry.
-Frankly, only Apple, Mozilla and Linux (or GNU+Linux, if you prefer) have been truly successful in this regard.
+Frankly, only Apple, Mozilla and Linux have been truly successful in this regard.

 ## Apple's Game of Thrones